-Film is not dead, long live film!
-We stock branded film including Kodak, Fuji and Agfa in both 35mm size and also medium format, 120 roll film.
-If you are looking to buy a film, it is important to decide whether you are going to be using it mainly indoors or outdoors, as some films are more sensative to light than others.
-The lower the ISO number, the better the film is in bright light and the finer the grain is (that equates to noise in digital terms), so if you are on holiday in the sahara, choose a 100 or even 50 ISO film, to give well saturated, sharp images, unless you are going for the grainy look, in which case use the 400 ISO.
-If you are indoors at a party, then the 400 ISO will worke really well and catch all the action.
-Available in multi packs or single rolls as well as 24 exposures or 36 exposures you can choose from colour negative (print film) or colour E6 reversal (slide film) as well as black and white.
-Now in this digital age, it may seem a bit unecessary to choose a black and white film, what with Photoshop and Lightroom which can convert colour images to balck and white, but there is nothing quite like it, for saturated blacks, amazing whites and then the subtle dark and light greys in-between, it really does make a difference.
+It is important to decide whether you are going to be using your camera film mainly indoors or outdoors, as some films are more sensitive to light than others.
+The lower the ISO number, the better the film is in bright light and the finer the grain is (that equates to noise in digital terms), so if you are on holiday in the Sahara, choose a 100 or even 50 ISO film, to give well saturated, sharp images, unless you are going for the grainy look, in which case use the 400 ISO.
+If you are using the camera film indoors at a party, then the 400 ISO will work well and catch all the action.
+800 ISO or higher is designed for low light conditions like concerts, or nightclubs.
+If you're new to camera film why not give us a call, we're always happy to help you choose.

 Remember its free shipping on all orders over £30, so don't worry about buying too much, get the free shipping and store your camera film in the fridge.
 Speaking of film and fridges, we now have dedicated fridges for preserving our film.
 Learn more about storing camera film. #FilmsNotDead

 Free Delivery over £30 - Film is Stored in our Dedicated Fridges - 100 to 3200 ISO Range